elringus/unity-google-drive/README.md

 - Return to Unity editor, open Google Drive settings and click **Parse URI scheme credentials PLIST file**; select the downloaded credentials plist file;
 - Download and install [PlayServicesResolver](https://github.com/googlesamples/unity-jar-resolver) package to automatically resolve Android and iOS native dependencies.
 The dependency file is located at `./UnityGoogleDrive/Editor/Dependencies.xml`.
 When the PlayServicesResolver is installed and editor is switched to Android build target, [all the required .jar and .aar files](https://i.gyazo.com/8ce9d0b9ad7c45093b3c282843f3b1df.png) will automatically be downloaded to the `Assets/Plugins/Android` folder.
 When switched to iOS, a [CocoaPods](https://cocoapods.org/) Pod file will be added to the generated iOS project on build post-process.
 When developing under Windows, you'll have to manually run `pod install` in the XCode project directory to install the iOS dependencies.

+## Access Scopes

+By default, the most permissive [access scope](https://developers.google.com/drive/api/v2/about-auth) is set, allowing to use all the available drive APIs.
+You can restrict the scope in the settings menu, but be aware that it could prevent some of the features from working correctly.

 ## Examples
 The design mostly follows the official [Google APIs Client Library for .NET](https://github.com/google/google-api-dotnet-client):